Training

 (Photo: Anglican Overseas Aid/Iuma Bani)

 Chris Piper is our Principal Trainer, although we also draw down on the expertise of our Global Humanitarian Practitioner (GHP) network.
-Chris is a qualified teacher and adult educator, and has also taught as a university lecturer.
+Chris is a qualified teacher and adult educator, as well as university lecturer.
 Our training centres around two main programs, namely the Participatory Disaster Risk Management (PDRM) program, as well a Participatory Project Management (PPM) program.
-Since 2002, over 110 PDRM and PPM workshops have been facilitated across Australia and overseas, with online training being offered since 2016.
-An annual accredited PDRM runs from mid-July through to November, with Stage 1 (the teaching of the seven Topics) running from mid-July to the end of August, and Stage 2 (Assignment work) continuing until the end of November.
+Since 2002, over 115 PDRM and PPM workshops have been facilitated across Australia and overseas, with online training having also been offered annually since 2016.
+Our forthcoming online 2026 accredited PDRM is being offered from the 27 July through to the 13 November 2026.

-The 2023 humanitarian training program has now been planned out.
-This consists of Participatory Disaster Risk Management (PDRM) workshops and online teaching.
-A separate online program will also run from mid July through to October 2023, with Zoom teaching sessions held on Wednesday evenings Melbourne time.
+Our 2025 humanitarian training program consists of accredited Participatory Disaster Risk Management (PDRM) workshops and online teaching.
+This consists of ten topics.
+Our latest 2026 online program is running from the 27 July through to the 13 November, with Zoom teaching sessions held over a ten week period (check brochure for dates) at 8pm on a Thursday evening Melbourne time.
 The online PDRM brochure and assessment details are given below.

 PDRM Workshop & Online Topics

-The seven topics covered in the 2023 PDRM workshop and online course are the following.
+The ten topics covered in the 2026 PDRM workshop and online course are:

-• TC 03: Humanitarian Attributes/Competencies & Codes of Conduct
+- TC04: Humanitarian Standards & Codes of Conduct

 Participatory Disaster Risk Management (PDRM) Workshops